Birds by Song Course Schedule

 12:00-2:00 Check in at your respective lodge.

 4:00 Introduction at the Appalachian Forest Museum to the Bird Course and a welcome to the Arc of Appalachia by Nancy Stranahan, Director.
-Course kick-off at Beechcliff Lodge.
-Meet your course leader, Artemis Eyster and Course Hosts, Jean Farkas and Teri Gilligan, and your associates.
+Meet your course leader, Artemis Eyster, Course Hosts, Teri Gilligan and Beth Clodfelter; and your colleagues.

 Saturday, June 8: Birds of the Deep Forest and Riverine Habitats